 “Some young candidates in Singapore do actually come right out and say that they moved because they got a 25% to 30% salary increment,” says Batten.
 “This is very frustrating because you can never figure out if they’ll jump again in a few months if someone offers them yet more money.
 As a recruiter you’re in a conundrum about whether to represent them, especially if they’re otherwise a good fit.”
 Han Lee, a director at search firm Lico Resources in Singapore, adds: “You can’t always make bad things good just by twisting your words – if money is the only reason that you job hopped, it’s difficult to beautify that.”

-“This is the reason for job hopping that I hate the most,” says Winnie Leung, a director at Pure Search in Hong Kong.
+“This is the reason for job hopping that I hate the most,” says Winnie Leung, an executive director at Pure Search in Hong Kong.
 “When you’re moving for exactly the same role with another bank, that’s not better career prospects.
 Better prospect need to involve wider responsibilities, a more senior position or working in a much larger team.
 People using this excuse are often unable to articulate what ‘better’ really means to them.”

 Equally terrible as the above excuse – you should only be seeking a new career challenge if you’ve been in your role for a significant period, not a short stint, says Hutchinson.